Fearinn/SorteadorAmigoSecreto/README.md

 # Goals

-- Building a website to organize Secret Santa games.
+- Building a website to organize Secret Santa games;
 - Learning Jest and Test Driven Development (TDD);
-- Additional: using URL params to prevent participants to see others' secret santas.
+- Additional: using URL params to prevent participants to see others' secret santas;
 - Additional: using Supabase to store the games, results and participants.

 # Possible improvements